mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 }
 ```

 In addition, we can use more advanced serialization/deserialization capabilities.
-For example, we can derive the `Serde` directly from another using the `inmap` family of functions:
+For example, **we can derive a `Serde` directly from another one using the `inmap` family of functions**:

 ```scala
 // Zio-kafka library code